0Pavlov/Wage-Calculator/README.md

   - **Additional Hours:** Ability to add or subtract additional day or night hours for precise tracking (e.g., if you were late or worked overtime).
   - **Precise Calculation:** All inputs are converted to hours and only then amount you've earned is calculated, ensuring accuracy.
   - **Bonuses:** Easily factor in speed and quality bonuses with a single button toggle.
-  - **Themes:** Ability to change themes by pressing on the salary label.
+  - **Themes:** Ability to change themes by pressing on the salary label (selected theme automatically saves and loads on the next app launch).

 ## Project Goals: